Speaking Engagements

 Therapy involves a lot of listening, but we also love to talk.

-We present speaking engagements for a variety of groups including parents, teachers, other mental health professionals, and corporate settings for wellness days, business lunches, and more.
+We provide speaking engagements for a variety of groups including parents, teachers and mental health professionals, as well as in corporate settings for wellness days, business lunches and more.

 Bradfield Elementary